-The Government of Malawi has finalised the review and updating of the multi-sectoral Nutrition Policy, which isnow undergoing approval process within the Government System.
-It is equally important to update the related nutrition strategies that inform nutrition programming for infants, young children, adolescent, and women of reproductive age based on new global and regional recommendations.
+The Government of Malawi has finalised the review and updating of the multi-sectoral Nutrition Policy, which is now undergoing approval process within the Government System .
+It is equally important to update the related nutrition strategies that inform nutrition programming for infants, young children, adolescents, and women of reproductive age based on new global and regional recommendations.

 The Multi-sectoral Maternal, Infant, and Young Child Nutrition (MIYCN) Strategy (2019-2023) and Multi-sectoral Adolescent Nutrition Strategy (2019-2023) are both ending in 2023.
-It is, therefore, important to update these strategies based on new multi-sectoral Nutrition Policy and related recommendations.
+It is, therefore, important to update these strategies to align with the new multi-sectoral Nutrition Policy and related recommendations.